Dancing In No Man’s Land

 -Casey Tygrett, author of Becoming Curious: A Spiritual Practice of Asking Questions

 “Bunkers feel safe and comfortable.
 In a complex world, living in a bunker seems reasonable.
 Brian Jennings, however, reveals to us how our bunkers, silos, and self-segregation away from those who think and live differently from us are actually a form of war rather than peacemaking.
 When we think we’re being protective, we are actually being aggressive in ways that distract from the gospel of Jesus.
-But more than that, Brian show us paths to peace and freedom.”
+But more than that, Brian shows us paths to peace and freedom.”

 -Sean Palmer, author of Unarmed Empire: In Search of Beloved Community; teaching pastor at Ecclesia Houston; cohost of Not So Black and White (podcast)